flutter/website/src/docs/cookbook/effects/drag-a-widget.md

 food menu item that the user pressed on.

-The `data` associated with a `LongPressDraggable` is sent to a special widget called `DropTarget`, where the user releases the drag gesture.
+The `data` associated with a `LongPressDraggable` is sent to a special widget called `DragTarget`, where the user releases the drag gesture.
 You’ll implement the drop behavior next.